AMO is pleased to announce that the 2026 AMO Conference keynote address will be delivered by the panel from the Curse of Politics podcast.

 Conference Workshops

 A municipal council is ultimately responsible for setting service levels.
-This is achievable through your municipal asset management program, which provides the information needed to make confident, evidence-based decisions about infrastructure investments, service levels, risks, and long-term financial sustainability. |
+This is achievable through your municipal asset management program, which provides the information needed to make confident, evidence-based decisions about infrastructure investments, service levels, risks, and long-term financial sustainability.
+This engaging workshop will introduce the toolkit, and showcase how asset management supports informed, prioritized decision-making.
+Come ready to participate, share your experiences, and swap ideas with peers who are navigating the same challenges.

 | 1:00pm – 5:00pm |